 The Sydney area hosts over 200 amazing native bee species, vital for pollination and ecosystem function.
 Stimulate curiosity about these amazing pollinators in this dynamic hands-on workshop and engaging presentation aligned to meet NSW Science & Technology and Geography syllabuses for Stage 1, 2 or 3.

 Please note: this is a special new program run by Kids Connecting Nature and has a different format to other Royal Botanic Garden excursion programs.
 For each 2-hour booking you will receive approximately 1.5 hours of face-to-face presentation and workshop, and are given approximately 30 minutes for a self-guided walk of the nearby gardens to look for bees and do pollinator-related activities.
 A map and activity resources will be provided for this part of the excursion.

 - Students will explore The Calyx inBLOOM exhibition to see the spectacular vertical green wall and participate in an interactive presentation about Australian native bees

 - They will observe a fascinating collection of preserved local invertebrate specimens using magnification and explore the Royal Botanic Gardens whilst looking for living pollinators

-- Collaboratively build mini bee hotels to take back to school with you
+- Students then work collaboratively to build mini bee hotels to take back to school